RHaddlesey/server/notes.md

 COOKIE SESSION WITH EXPRESS

 2 servers! react is npm start in the client folder and the server is npm run dev - but we want them to work together with just one command.
 So we will use concurrently

+we import materializeCSS in the client index.js file after installing with npm.
+This then allows react to use that css anywhere in the client project